Chapter 1: Committees

 The vice-president/president-elect appoints:

-• the chair for all RUSA standing committees for one year matching his or her term of office.
+- the chair for all RUSA standing committees for one year, coinciding with the presidential term of office.
+Co-chairs may be appointed at the discretion of the vice-president/president-elect.

-• RUSA standing committee members, as needed, if a committee member’s term of service expires at the start of the vice-president/president-elects term as president.
+- RUSA standing committee members, as needed, if a committee member’s term of service expires at the start of the president-elect's term as president.

 Resolutions, Surveys and Questionnaires: